learn-co-curriculum/phase-0-pac-3-arithmetic-lab/README.md

 number; //=> 5
 ```

-We can also put the incrementor and decrementor operations before the number, in which case the number is returned _after_ the operator is executed:
+We can also put the incrementor and decrementor operations before the number, in which case the number is evaluated _after_ the operator is executed:

 ``` javascript
 --number; //=> 4